Birds and Mammals

 Contract Services

-The department offers a unique combination of resources and experience and a wide variety of services available by contract.
+The department offers a unique combination of resources, experience, and a wide variety of services available by contract.
 These include personnel qualified, by both experience and permit, to collect and preserve all California birds and mammals authorized by state and federal agencies.
 See our complete listing of services.

 The San Diego Natural History Museum's Biodiversity Research Center of the California's is pleased to acknowledge a generous gift from The San Diego Foundation-Blasker Grants Program to support the study: Managing the Effects of Wildfire on the Birds and Mammals of Southern California.